What is an SRT File? Everything You Need to Know for Video Captioning

 How SRT Files Transform Video Content

-1. Video Subtitles
+1. SRT Files in Video Subtitles

 Production companies use SRT files to display subtitles or captions in movies, TV shows, online videos, and educational content, allowing viewers to read along with the dialogue or narration.